You may communicate with the Board of Directors by email at [email protected], or by writing:

 Chief Executive Officer

 Vladimir Makatsaria is Chief Executive Officer and a Board Member of LivaNova.
 Prior to LivaNova, he worked for 27 years at Johnson & Johnson (J&J), a multinational pharmaceutical and medical technologies corporation, in executive leadership roles, spanning various technologies and geographies.
 He most recently served as Company Group Chairman at J&J MedTech where he led Ethicon, a global leader in the surgical technologies market.
 Other executive positions throughout his J&J tenure include leading J&J China, J&J MedTech APAC, and Ethicon EMEA, among others.
 He also served on Ethicon, DePuy, and total MedTech global leadership teams.
 He served as Chairman of the Board of the Asia Pacific Medical Technology Association (“APACMed”) and as an Advisory Board Member to Singapore Management University.
-Mr. Makatsaria holds three degrees from the University of Minnesota: a bachelor’s degree in physiology, an MBA, and a master’s in healthcare administration.

 Director Skills: